-I am currently as Assistant Professor in the Department of Political Science and International Relations at Nazarbayev University.
+I am currently an Assistant Professor in the Department of Government at Stephen F. Austin State University.
+I was previously an Assistant Professor in the Department of Political Science and International Relations at Nazarbayev University.

 I earned my PhD in Political Science from the University of Iowa with major fields in International Relations and Comparative Politics and a minor field in Political Methodology in 2013.
 I research the foreign policy of arms with a focus on their role in shaping the relations between states.
 Before entering graduate school I was an enlisted soldier in the Utah Army National Guard.
 I was a Russian linguist and counterintelligence agent and served two combat tours in Iraq (2003-04 and 2007-08).
 I completed my enlisted service after 9 years and held the rank of Staff Sergeant.